The Restructuring Review: Luxembourg

 Significant transactions, key developments and most active industries

-As set out in the introductory section, 2020 did not see an increase in the number of bankruptcies in comparison with 2019, whereas this observation must be linked to the aforementioned postponement of certain time periods in relation to the covid-19 pandemic.
-The main economic sectors affected by bankruptcies in the past year were trade, specialised activities, hotel accommodation and catering.41 In September 2016, Telecom Luxembourg Private Operator was placed under controlled management and avoided bankruptcy through its acquisition by the French NomoTech Group, through its Luxembourg subsidiary LuxNetwork SA.42 In May 2020, Luxembourg-based company Intelsat SA, listed with the New York Stock Exchange, filed a Chapter 11 application with the US Bankruptcy Court for the Eastern District of Virginia.43 In February 2021, Intelsat SA announced that it had obtained 'the support of key creditor constituencies on the terms of a comprehensive financial restructuring that would reduce the company's debt by more than half – from nearly $15 billion to $7 billion'.44 Whereas in February 2021, Intelsat announced that it had obtained the support of creditors holding approximately US$3.8 billion of the company's funded debt,45 a year after its bankruptcy filing, it is still struggling to obtain the support of a group of creditors claiming that Intelsat's proposed restructuring strategy improperly benefits other stakeholders at the group's expense.46 We understand that Intelsat intends to ask the competent US bankruptcy court for additional time to file a Chapter 11 plan.47
+As is set out in Section I, 2020 did not see an increase in the number of bankruptcies in comparison with 2019, although this observation must be linked to the aforementioned postponement of certain time periods in relation to the covid-19 pandemic.
+The main economic sectors affected by bankruptcies in the past year were trade, specialised activities, hotel accommodation and catering.39 In September 2016, Telecom Luxembourg Private Operator was placed under controlled management and avoided bankruptcy through its acquisition by the French NomoTech Group via its Luxembourg subsidiary LuxNetwork SA.40 In May 2020, Luxembourg-based company Intelsat SA, listed with the New York Stock Exchange, filed a Chapter 11 application with the US Bankruptcy Court for the Eastern District of Virginia.41 In February 2021, Intelsat SA announced that it had obtained 'the support of key creditor constituencies on the terms of a comprehensive financial restructuring that would reduce the company's debt by more than half – from nearly $15 billion to $7 billion'.42 Although, in February 2021, Intelsat announced that it had obtained the support of creditors holding approximately US$3.8 billion of the company's funded debt,43 a year after its bankruptcy filing it is still struggling to obtain the support of a group of creditors claiming that Intelsat's proposed restructuring strategy improperly benefits other stakeholders at the group's expense.44 We understand that Intelsat intends to ask the competent US bankruptcy court for additional time to file a Chapter 11 plan.45

-In December 2020, Swissport completed a comprehensive financial restructuring as the ownership of the company has been transferred from HNA Group to a group of global financial investors.48 In August 2020, the committee of senior secured creditors of Swissport agreed to provide €300 million of bridge financing to provide Swissport with sufficient and immediate liquidity to trade through the covid-19 market crisis and to facilitate the agreed financial restructuring.49 Luxembourg law has played an essential role in the Swissport transaction, as Swissport has significantly strengthened its balance sheet and liquidity position with a total debt reduction of approximately €1.9 billion and a new term loan secured by Luxembourg law governed financial collateral arrangements granting the senior creditors considerable protection in case of reorganisation or liquidation procedures.
+In December 2020, Swissport completed a comprehensive financial restructuring as the ownership of the company has been transferred from HNA Group to a group of global financial investors.46 In August 2020, the committee of senior secured creditors of Swissport agreed to provide €300 million of bridge financing to give Swissport sufficient and immediate liquidity to trade through the covid-19 market crisis and to facilitate the agreed financial restructuring.47 Luxembourg law has played an essential role in the Swissport transaction, as Swissport has significantly strengthened its balance sheet and liquidity position with a total debt reduction of approximately €1.9 billion and a new term loan secured by Luxembourg law-governed financial collateral arrangements granting the senior creditors considerable protection in case of reorganisation or liquidation procedures.

 In the context of cross-border insolvency proceedings, Regulation 2015/848 of the European Parliament and of the Council of 20 May 2015 on insolvency proceedings (the New Insolvency Regulation) applies to insolvency proceedings opened as from 26 June 2017.

-Like the Old Insolvency Regulation, the New Insolvency Regulation defines a legal framework for cross-border insolvency proceedings as it governs in particular issues linked to jurisdictional competence, the recognition of insolvency proceedings and applicable law.
+As with the Old Insolvency Regulation, the New Insolvency Regulation defines a legal framework for cross-border insolvency proceedings as it governs, in particular, issues linked to jurisdictional competence, the recognition of insolvency proceedings and applicable law.

-The New Insolvency Regulation also takes into account recent developments in the domain of insolvency by introducing substantial innovations, such as the extension of the scope of the rules to proceedings intended to rescue distressed debtors, the clarification of the notion of 'centre of main interests' (COMI) and the measures intended to combat forum shopping, the strengthening of relations between the main proceedings and secondary proceedings, the improvement of the treatment of creditors and the establishment of a regime for the treatment of the insolvency of groups of companies.51
+The New Insolvency Regulation also takes into account recent developments in the domain of insolvency by introducing substantial innovations, such as the extension of the scope of the rules to proceedings intended to rescue distressed debtors, the clarification of the notion of centre of main interests and the measures intended to combat forum shopping, the strengthening of relations between the main proceedings and secondary proceedings, the improvement of the treatment of creditors and the establishment of a regime for the treatment of the insolvency of groups of companies.49

 The Luxembourg insolvency proceedings referred to in the New Insolvency Regulation are as follows: